agra-uni-bremen/formal-iss/README.md

 ## Usage

+To generate C code from the LibRISCV ISA model run the following command:

+    $ cabal run formal-iss -- libriscv_generated.h

+If the file argument is omitted, then the C code is written to standard out.
 In order to integrate the generated instruction implementations with an existing RISC-V simulator the following interface needs to be provided:

     #include <stdint.h>